 What will complicate a DraftKings/FanDuel Nevada incursion

 And current Nevada regulations figure to have an impact.
-Sportsbooks like Circa, William Hill and South Point had to set up drive-through registration, accounting-funding and ticket redemption during the COVID-19-forced casino closures because those activities aren’t available on a mobile or online basis in the state.
-Pressure appears to be gathering to modernize these rules and lock step with other states, notably including New Jersey.
+Sportsbooks like Circa, William Hill and South Point had to set up drive-through registration, accounting funding and ticket redemption during the COVID-19-forced casino closures because those activities aren’t available on a mobile or online basis in the state.
+Pressure appears to be growing to modernize these rules and get into lockstep with other states, notably New Jersey.

 But if DraftKings and FanDuel were to attempt entry under current regulations, one of their most powerful assets for customer acquisition could be negated, Bussmann said.

 “Like everyone else, we have to go through our licensing, make sure we get all our paperwork in, all of that kind of stuff.
-It was a little bit … lower on the list only because there’s a requirement to sign up on-premise in Nevada, which is a little different than if you go to New Jersey for example, you just download DraftKings and start playing.”
+It was a little bit … lower on the list only because there’s a requirement to sign up on-premises in Nevada, which is a little different than if you go to New Jersey, for example, [where] you just download DraftKings and start playing.”

-“I don’t think that’s going to dictate their decision, because again, they’re not looking at the Nevada market like, ‘Hey, we have to win 80 percent of that market for it to be worthwhile’,” he said.
-“And the presence here is more about some of the optical benefits and the ancillary benefits as opposed to ‘Hey, being in Nevada is going to drive a significant amount of top line and bottom line for us.’ … It’s just not certainly not that large of a market on a locals front.
-And even when you take locals plus tourists it’s still not ultimately going to end up being a top-10 market in the U.S.”
+“I don’t think that’s going to dictate their decision, because again, they’re not looking at the Nevada market like, ‘Hey, we have to win 80% of that market for it to be worthwhile,’” he said.
+“And the presence here is more about some of the optical benefits and the ancillary benefits as opposed to ‘Hey, being in Nevada is going to drive a significant amount of top line and bottom line for us.’ … It’s just certainly not that large of a market on a locals front.
+And even when you take locals plus tourists. it’s still not ultimately going to end up being a top-10 market in the US.”

 Gaming companies began parceling out the map of the United States like a Monopoly board in a wave of consolidation in 2019, and DraftKings was an early mover, entering into an equity-stake partnership with Caesars Entertainment in 2019 that provided market access to 14 states, including New Jersey, Mississippi, Nevada and Pennsylvania.
 The company has since merged with Eldorado Resorts to form a company with 55 casino properties, including in 16 states.

-DraftKings, which has brick-and-mortar sportsbook affiliations in non-mobile betting states New York and Mississippi, could there have a waiting partner in Nevada through the association with Caesars.
+DraftKings, which has brick-and-mortar sportsbook affiliations in non-mobile-betting states New York and Mississippi, could have a partner waiting in Nevada through its association with Caesars.

-Kalish noted the need to affiliate during the Las Vegas office tour, saying, “In Nevada, you have to go to a brick-and-mortar casino, sign up and then you can use the sports betting app.
-DraftKings didn’t have a retail — we’re a digital company, so we didn’t have a casino in Las Vegas that people could even go to to sign up.
+During the Las Vegas office tour, Kalish noted the need to affiliate, saying, “In Nevada, you have to go to a brick-and-mortar casino, sign up and then you can use the sports betting app.
+DraftKings didn’t have a retail [outlet] — we’re a digital company, so we didn’t have a casino in Las Vegas that people could even go to to sign up.

 “We’ve never really had that urgency to go get a license because we don’t have a way for consumers to get access to the product.
 We need to kind of solve that and then do the licensing in conjunction.”

-But DraftKings, which has brick-and-mortar sportsbook affiliations in non-mobile betting stakes New York and Mississippi, could have a gate with its association with Caesars, and via merger, Eldorado Resorts.
+But DraftKings, which has brick-and-mortar sportsbook affiliations in non-mobile-betting stakes New York and Mississippi, could have an in through its association with Caesars, and via merger, Eldorado Resorts.

-Will Nevada DFS Landscape negate progress of DraftKings and FanDuel?
+Will Nevada’s DFS landscape negate DraftKings and FanDuel’s progress?

-“They both probably still have a decent databases of Nevadans that initially jumped into fantasy before they were told, get licensed or get out back in ‘15,” Bussmann said.
+“They both probably still have a decent database of Nevadans that initially jumped into fantasy before they were told ‘Get licensed or get out’ back in ’15,” Bussmann said.
 “And it’ll be interesting to see how the Gaming Control Board looks at that today five, six, seven, however many years later they decide to apply from that 2015 date, going back and saying, ‘Well, you guys chose not to then.
 What’s changed now from a regulatory standpoint?’

 The habits of the Nevada market could challenge them, though.
-Analysts are loath to categorize East Coast bettors as more inclined to mobile betting and their desert counterparts more prone to patronize sportsbooks, citing geographic and demographic factors.
-But well more than 80% of New Jersey’s handle is typically produced on phones and devices while Nevada’s mobile handle slumped in July as the overall handle recovered, coinciding with the re-opening of casinos.
+Analysts are loath to categorize East Coast bettors as more inclined toward mobile betting and their desert counterparts more prone to patronizing sportsbooks, citing geographic and demographic factors.
+But well over 80% of New Jersey’s handle is typically produced on phones and devices, while Nevada’s mobile handle slumped in July as the overall handle recovered, coinciding with the reopening of casinos.

 According to Nevada Gaming Control Board senior research analyst Michael Lawton, mobile wagering has accounted for 55% of total write for sportsbooks through July, which is consistent with previous years.

-Said another industry analyst countered, “They’d be fighting an entrenched existing business.
+Another industry analyst countered, “They’d be fighting an entrenched existing business.
 And it might not be worth their while.
-Or, it’s worth their while, but it’s going to be a slog.
+Or it’s worth their while, but it’s going to be a slog.
 It’s not going to be like it was when they were the only two guys offering DFS.”